-I have recently decided to join a local business which looks after woman and children who have been involved with domestic abuse.
+I have recently decided to join a local business which looks after women and children who have been involved with domestic abuse.
 I’m in training at the moment which I’m really enjoying.
-I don’t think I would have had the confidence to do this if it wasn’t for Threshold-DAS and my trainer who made me realise I deserved to be treated respectfully.
+I don’t think I would have had the confidence to do this if it wasn’t for Threshold DAS and my trainer who made me realise that I deserve to be treated respectfully.
 I would definitely recommend the courses to anyone who has suffered domestic abuse or to anyone who would like to further their career with one of the other courses they have to offer.
-Thank you Threshold-DAS, here’s to the start of a brand new me!”
+Thank you, Threshold DAS, here’s to the start of a brand new me!”

-W has begun training with another domestic abuse agency to help others who are or have suffered abuse.
+W is now helping others who are or have suffered abuse.
 She is more like her old self and now has the confidence, with her newly earned qualifications to look for employment within the sector.

-S is 32 years and is employed by Caerphilly Borough Council.
-Her work involves helping others and safeguarding issues can arise.
+S is 32 years and is employed by a local Council.
+Her work involves helping others, and safeguarding issues can arise.
 She has worked there for about 12 months and has lately felt she wanted to develop her career prospects within the safeguarding pathway but know she needed to obtain further qualifications to do this.

 S is currently completing job applications for work she would not have felt confident to apply for previously and feels she has at least one step on the ladder towards a new job where she can help and support others.

 C is 23 years of age and has been living in the Caerphilly Borough for most of her life.